-1. PURPOSE.
-In accordance with the authority in DoD Directive (DoDD) 5134.01 and DoDD 4715.1E (References (a) and (b)), this instruction:
+- 1. PURPOSE.
+In accordance with the authority in DoD Directive (DoDD) 5134.01 and DoDD 4715.1E (References (a) and (b)), this instruction: - a.
+Reissues DoD Instruction (DoDI) 4715.8 (Reference (c)) to update established policy and assigned responsibilities and procedures for remediation of environmental contamination on DoD installations outside the United States. - b.

-b.
 Incorporates and cancels Deputy Secretary of Defense Memorandum (Reference (d)).